zcrayman/tut-data/4/README.md

 }
 ```

+This looks similar to the JPA custom method, and the concept is the same.
+Create a new method and annotate it with a @Query, passing a string containing OQL to perform the query with.
+This query selects the distinct elements from the YummyNoodleBar Region where the order is given and then orders by statusDate, which is a property on OrderStatus.

-This will pass, with the correct ordering of the history.
+This will pass, with the correct ordering of the history, ordered by status date.

 ### Next Steps

 Congratulations, Order Status data is safely stored in Gemfire.

-Next, you can learn to take advantage of Gemfire Continuous Queries to create a scalable, event driven architecture using your data.
+Next, you can learn to take advantage of Gemfire Continuous Queries to extend the scalable, event driven architecture to include the data store itself.

 [Next…  Extending the Persistence Domain to Send Events](../5/)